 Try this prompt

-Use this prompt to find the right topic to build your first Project around, one where persistent knowledge and reference material will pay off.
+Use this prompt to find the right topic to build your Project around, one where persistent knowledge and reference material will pay off.

 Was this helpful?